stacks-network/docs/_develop/zero_to_dapp_3.md

  **Zero to DAPP 3 of 4 for macOS/Linux (or [Windows](zero_to_dapp_3_win.html))**

 In this page, you examine and modify the Animal Kingdom DApp [you built in part 2](zero_to_dapp_2.html).
-You'll review the underlying code and locate the portions of it which fulfill the requirements necessary to qualify an application for App Mining.
+You'll review the underlying code.
 You'll expand your knowledge of the application by extending it.
 Finally, you'll learn how to deploy a DApp.

 This page contains the following topics